aws-samples/serverless-patterns/apigw-lambda-tenant-isolation/README.md

-# Multi-tenant API with AWS Lambda functions tenant isolation
+# Multi-tenant API with AWS Lambda tenant isolation

 This sample project demonstrates tenant isolation mode of AWS Lambda functions by comparing two Lambda functions - one with tenant isolation enabled and one without.
 The demonstration uses in-memory counters to visually show how tenant isolation provides separate execution environments for different tenants.